huggingface/accelerate/examples/README.md

 - multi GPUs, multi node (several machines, using PyTorch distributed mode)
     * With Accelerate config and launcher, on each machine:
         ```bash
-        accelerate config  # This will create a config file on each server
+        accelerate config --config_file config.yaml  # This will create a config file on your server to `config.yaml`
-        accelerate launch --config_file generated_config_file ./cv_example.py --data_dir path_to_data  # This will run the script on each server
+        accelerate launch --config_file config.yaml ./cv_example.py --data_dir path_to_data  # This will run the script on each server
         ```
     * With PyTorch launcher only (`torch.distributed.launch` can be used with older versions of PyTorch)
         ```bash